1st Cinque Ports Artillery Volunteers: Battle of Britain

 3.7-inch guns of 75th HAA Regiment at Dover, 1940.

 The Luftwaffe began its bombing offensive against the British mainland with small-scale raids on coastal targets, then in July 1940 began heavy daylight raids against south coast ports and shipping: the guns at Dover were in action virtually every day.
 205 Battery temporarily rejoined from 89th HAA Rgt to boost the numbers of guns at Dover.
 Lieutenant-Colonel N.V.
 Sadler of 75th HAA Rgt developed an effective system of HAA barrages over individual points in Dover Harbour and the shipping channels, underpinned by LAA fire.
-In one day the regiment shot down seven Junkers Ju 87 'Stukas' together with two Messerschmitt Bf 109s and a Dornier Do 215.
+In one day, the regiment shot down seven Junkers Ju 87 'Stukas' together with two Messerschmitt Bf 109s and a Dornier Do 215.

 Sadler, who had won a Distinguished Conduct Medal in the ranks during World War I, was commissioned into 59th Field Bde between the wars.
-At the end of 1940 he was promoted to Brigadier and sent to Malta as AA Defence Commander during the Siege.
+At the end of 1940, he was promoted to Brigadier and sent to Malta as AA Defence Commander during the Siege.

 28th AA Brigade had responsibility for the 'Thames South' defences as well as Dover, and at times part of 75th HAA Rgt was transferred to 37th AA Bde responsible for 'Thames North' on the Essex bank of the Thames Estuary.
-These concentrations of HAA guns were in frequent action by day and night during the Battle of Britain and early part of The Blitz as Luftwaffe bombers came up the estuary to target London, Chatham, and the docks along the river.
+These concentrations of HAA guns were in frequent action by day and night during the Battle of Britain and the early part of The Blitz as Luftwaffe bombers came up the estuary to target London, Chatham, and the docks along the river.